Society of Revolutionary Republican Women: National influence

 Very soon after came the uprising of May 31 to June 2.
-Around thirty Girondins were expelled from the Convention.
-The Montagnards were now in charge.
-The Society did as much as they could to help this insurrection, supporting the radical Jacobins all the way.
-When the new Montagnard Constitution was adopted in late June, the Society praised it and the Convention, joining in the celebratory festivities.
+Around 30 Girondins were expelled from the Convention, leaving the Montagnards as the main political force.
+The Society aided the insurrection, supporting the radical Jacobins of the Mountain.
+When the new Montagnard Constitution was adopted in late June, the Society praised it and the Convention, joining in celebratory festivities.
 They continued to support the new policies and delegations presented by the Jacobins.

-On July 13, 1793, Jean-Paul Marat, a left-wing radical whom the Society admired, was stabbed to death by Charlotte Corday.
-Corday supported the Girondins, and hated Marat's radical leftist paper, L'Ami du peuple.
-Marat's death hit the Society hard.
-During the funeral, the Society women carried the bathtub where he was murdered and threw flowers on his body.
-On July 24, the Society swore to raise an obelisk in memory of his legacy.
-This obelisk took until August 18 to erect.
-The Society was so caught up in this, that they remained politically inactive from the time of Marat's death to the day the obelisk was completed.
-That night, they vowed to focus on the issue of national security.
+On July 13, 1793, Jean-Paul Marat, a left-wing radical whom the Society admired, was stabbed to death by Girondin-sympathizer Charlotte Corday, who hated Marat's radical leftist paper, L'Ami du peuple.
+During Marat's funeral, the Society women carried the bathtub he was murdered in and threw flowers on his body.
+On July 24, the Society swore to raise an obelisk in memory of his legacy, which was erected on August 18.
+The Society remained politically inactive from the time of Marat's death to the day the obelisk was completed.
+Afterward, they vowed to focus on the issue of national security.

-After this occurrence, the Society began to drift away from the Jacobins and toward the Enragés, a political group led by Jacques Roux, Jean Varlet and Théopile Leclerc, which supported strict economic control and harsh national security.
+The Society soon began to drift away from the Jacobins and toward the Enragés, a political group led by Jacques Roux, Jean Varlet and Théopile Leclerc, which supported strict economic control and harsh national security.
 The Society began to feel that the Montagnards were not inclusive enough of the radical demands of the leftist Enragés.

-In September, the Society became even more deeply involved.
-Campaigning for numerous petitions, they helped enact much of the legislation throughout the month.
-Pierre Roussel reported hearing at a meeting of the Society a proposal "to present to the Convention...[a call for] a decree obliging women to wear the national cockade."
-This petition was to become quite influential in the history of the Society.
+In September, the Society campaigned for numerous petitions, helping enact much of the legislation throughout the month.
+Pierre Roussel reported hearing at a meeting of the Society a proposal "to present to the Convention, a call for a decree obliging women to wear the national cockade."
+This petition became very influential in the history of the Society.
 On September 21, as per the Society's demands, the National Convention declared that all women must wear the tricolor cockade of the revolution.
-Many women hated this decree and refused to wear the cockade.
-Market women had already begun to turn on the Society.
-They opposed the Society's views on price controls, among other issues.
+Many women hated the decree and refused to wear the cockade.
+Market women had already begun to turn on the Society and they opposed the Society's views on price controls, among other issues.

 Dissolution

-September 16, 1793 marked the beginning of the end for the Society.
-Claire Lacombe, then president of the Society, was publicly denounced by the Jacobins to the Committee of General Security who accused her of "making counterrevolutionary statements" and having associated and aided a "notorious counterrevolutionary, the enrage Leclerc".
-Lacombe did her best to defend herself, but it was too late.
-She was briefly detained and then set free.
-The seed of distrust had been planted.
-The Society tried in vain to continue to petition the Convention.
-Most of the issues that they now dealt with were more trivial and less radical than their previous campaigns.
+September 16, 1793, marked the beginning of the end for the Society.
+Claire Lacombe, then president of the Society, was publicly denounced by the Jacobins to the Committee of General Security, who accused her of "making counterrevolutionary statements" and having associated and aided a "notorious counterrevolutionary, the Enragé Leclerc".
+Lacombe was briefly detained, then set free, but the seed of distrust had been planted.
+The Society tried relentlessly to continue to petition the Convention, but most of the issues that they dealt with were deemed more trivial and less radical than their previous campaigns.